200 BCE: A Printing Press in Ancient Greece

 Let’s explore this counterfactual in some depth to convince you of how close we came to a vastly better world, ancient societies with traded printed information, a world that may even have been envisioned by a few foresighted souls, but was not successfully implemented at the time.
 As you may know, Bronze Age civilizations had a plentiful source of paper, papyrus, which was first invented 4000 years ago.
 In another critical step necessary for the print revolution, around 1050 BCE the Phonecians invented a very simple, easily printable alphabet of just 22 letters.
 Phonecian traders and merchants spread this clever new language across the Mediterranean (1050-150 BCE).
-Soon after its invention it was assimilated and evolved by the Hebrews, Greeks, and many other cultures into their own equally simple and just as easily printable alphabets.
-This was a time of social diversity and rapid innovation.
+Soon after its invention, this non-hieroglyphic model was assimilated and evolved by the Hebrews, Greeks, and several other cultures into their own equally simple and printable alphabets.
+That makes sense, because as we’ll see, the era from 1000 BCE to 200 CE was a particularly fertile time of social diversity and innovation.

 These ancient Mediterranean cultures also had metal, clay, bone, and stone cylinder seals and signet rings, which they frequently used to stamp and roll written characters into clay and wax, as early as 3000 years ago.
 They had good inks (based on the black carbon at the bottom of a fire pit), inkbrushes and inkwells (atramentaria).
 They had great metalworkers that produced complex machines like the amazing Antikythera mechanism (205 BCE).
 They even had hinge-based grape and olive presses (2nd century BCE), and clothes-drying presses that could have been easily turned into printing presses.